Serum0017/youtubedraws/readme.md

 Youtube Draws!

-I ran out of a month's worth of bandwidth in 5 days, so i'm open sourcing this project to give others who have the resources an opportunity to keep the site alive.

 To run this site, all you need to do is specify a few things.
 Create a file in the server directory called secrets.js in the following format:

 ```